ChappJack/stalinorganizer/README.md

 # stalinorganizer
 An exceedingly useful tool that takes an image path and judges it based off of how much red is in the image.
 # VERY VERY IMPORTANT!!!
-This project was a two hour coding adventure and should not be seriously implemented.<br>
+This project was a two hour coding adventure and should not be seriously implemented.<br><br>
 If an image is primarily red:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;It is spared and kept on the computer.<br>
 If it is not:<br>